Abhinav330/Data-Science-Projects/EDA/Credit analytics/Credit score assigning system/readme.md

 ## Usage

-To replicate the data cleaning process, follow the steps outlined in `data_cleaning.ipynb`.
+To replicate the data cleaning process, follow the steps outlined in `Credit score classification_Data_Cleaning_part1.ipynb`.
 Modify the notebook as needed for your specific dataset.

 ## License